Frequently Asked Questions

 The company takes care of all size adjustments.
 Please be sure and try on regalia before leaving pick-up area.

-The only planned event is the ceremony followed by the reception on Sunday.
+The only planned event is the ceremony followed by the reception.

-The ceremony begins with a processional into Bailey Hall by the graduating class followed by members of the faculty.
-The ceremony is conducted by the Dean of the Law School .
+Graduates are to arrive no later than 1:15 p.m. to pick up their name card and to begin lining up---all guests should be in their seats by 1:45 p.m.
+The ceremony begins promptly at 2:00 pm with a processional into the chosen venue by the graduating class followed by members of the faculty.
+The ceremony is conducted by the Dean of the Law School.
 A brief speech is given by an LLM and JD student selected by the graduating class, followed by a professor also selected by the class, followed by the presentation of the graduates.
 Each graduate's name is called and they walk across the stage to shake the hand of the Dean.
 The ceremony lasts about an hour and a half.

 Generally, men wear suits, sports coat, shirt & tie or slacks with collared shirt.
 Women wear dresses, suits, slacks/blouse, etc. Please be sure and dress for the weather.

-No. While children, babies, infants, toddlers are most welcomed, there is no room for strollers in the seating area of Bailey Hall.
+No. While children, babies, infants, toddlers are most welcomed, there is no room for strollers in the seating area of Newman Arena.
 Thus, please make the necessary adjustments for inside arena.
-In addition, all seats require a ticket, thus if you need a seat for a child, the child needs a ticket.

 Because many students need to leave the area directly following the conclusion of Law School finals to attend bar review courses, "Convocation" is the Law School's primary event and takes place two weeks prior to University Commencement--which is when the students officially graduate.
 We do, however, encourage students who will still be in the area to participate in University Commencement.
 Students who do so are allowed to keep their caps and gown for an extended two week period.
 We also provide a champagne reception in the Atrium of Myron Taylor Hall.
 Family and friends are also invited to attend.